amilna/d-trip/README.md

 Wants to zoom to certain lonlat with certain zoomlevel?
 Just:  map.zoomTo([lonlat],zoomlevel)
 </p>

-for complete example just see index.html
+for complete example just see index.html or demo at http://cara.amilna.com/d3p/